Changissnz/my_career/README.md

 ironically benefit more from a corporatist arrangment than the co-corporatists of that arrangement.
 The support system, consisting of welfare, prosperity, and security varies in implementations through the different strata of corporatist structures.
-In corporatist environemnts that foster competition through the design of disproportionate benefits and taxes for those of differing ranks (such as leaning towards the head or leaning towards the body), so that there is motive to achieve higher ranks.
+In corporatist environments that foster competition through the design of disproportionate benefits and taxes for those of differing ranks (such as leaning towards the head or leaning towards the body), so that there is motive to achieve higher ranks.
 In accountable and transparent (relatively)